 - Small basket with a handle (serves as toolkit storage when not in use)

 - A handful of clean rags (rotate and wash after each use)

 - Cleaning spray (see below to make your own natural solution)

 - Cordless vacuum cleaner (charge and store near toolkit)

 Natural cleaning solution:

 Mix up a small spray bottle with equal parts white vinegar and water and 10 drops each of rosemary and lavender essential oils.

 1. Kitchen: approximately 12 minutes

-- Clear the benchtops and load everything possible into the dishwasher and set to run.
-Fill the sink with hot water and dishwashing detergent, add anything for handwashing as you go.
+- Clear the benchtops and load everything possible into the dishwasher and set it to run.
+Fill the sink with hot water and dishwashing detergent and add anything for handwashing as you go.

 - Run a bucket of water with floor cleaner in the laundry tub.

 - Sweep the floor from one corner, working your way outwards.

 - Return with mop and bucket to give the floor a quick and thorough mop, working in the same direction.